brodieaustin/avalon-novel/index.markdown

 Ms. Reedy replied in a stern voice, "You must.
 We cannot leave her here."

 "No, ma'am, I resptively decline.
+Not when she's wearing that thing.
 They say those eyes can see into your soul."

 "Well at this point, your soul has been sufficiently peered into.
 Besides, I hope, for your sake, that there isn't any darkness lurking there."